smoofra/git-pq/README.md

 Files
 -----

-Each subtree tracked by this tool is recorded in a yaml at the root of the repo file called `./.git-pq`.
+Each subtree tracked by this tool is recorded in a yaml file at the root of the repo file called `./.git-pq`.

 ```
 subtrees: